Children's Hospital is part of the UPMC family.

 The patient was intubated and connected to a ventilator to help him breathe during the transplant surgery.
 After a thorough cleaning, the skin over his abdomen was covered tightly by a thin drape filled with betadine.
 This helped prevent any remaining microbes from entering the incision.

 The surgeons carefully isolated the patient's diseased liver from his body, bypassing or clamping off veins, arteries, and bile ducts.
-Throughout the procedure, they exposed blood vessels slowly to ensure minimum blood loss.
-Meanwhile, the donor liver already waited on a back table in the same operating room, preserved in sterile, iced University of Wisconsin solution.
+Throughout the liver transplant procedure, they exposed blood vessels slowly to ensure minimum blood loss.
+Meanwhile, the donor liver already waited on a back table in the same operating room, preserved in sterile, iced cold storage solution.

 The anesthetist stood near the patient's head, monitoring his vital signs and the amount of anesthesia being given.